wooorm/linked-list/readme.md

 List.from([new Item(), new Item()])
 ```

-Create a new `this` and adds the given array of items.
+Create a new `this` from the given array of items.

 Ignores `null` or `undefined` values.
 Throws an error when a given item has no `detach`, `append`, or `prepend`
 methods.